 How to Water Established Plants

-Here’s a recommended watering schedule for subsequent years.
+Here’s a suggested watering schedule for subsequent years.

 Spring & Fall | Every 10 – 14 days |